roelderickx/hikingmap/README.md

 ## Rendering

-The actual rendering will be done by the render.py script found in the render directory (see the `-r` or `--renderdir` parameter).
+The actual rendering will be done by an external renderer (see the `-r` or `--renderdir` parameter).
+For more information on how to write your own render script or how to set up the default using the postgresql / mapnik toolchain, please consult the documentation.
-By default the rendering will be done using mapnik by the renderscript in the render\_mapnik folder.
-This requires setting up a database and a stylesheet.
-Please consult the README.md file in the render\_mapnik folder as well as the documentation.